13 Absolute Best Day Trips from Luxembourg (+ Map & Insider Tips)

 People living in Luxembourg often joke that the best thing about Luxembourg is its central location making it easy to get away from the city and visit many amazing places in the neighboring countries.
 If you drive just 3-4 hours in any direction, you can visit a different place every weekend for a few years and you’ll never get bored.

-So, this is our guide to the best places to visit from Luxembourg.
-We live in Belgium now and so if you are looking for more travel ideas for BeNeLux, please see our other articles for various destinations in Belgium and the Netherlands.
+This sums up our guide to the best places to visit from Luxembourg.
+We live in Belgium now, so if you are looking for more travel ideas for BeNeLux, please see our other articles for various destinations in Belgium and the Netherlands via the links below.

 Travel inspiration for Belgium & The Netherlands: